 Hot pour crackfill is commercial-grade rubberized asphalt crack sealer that works on cracks up to 1” in width.
 It can be safely heated in a kettle or crack fill applicator melter and poured into cracks to seal out water, ice, and debris.
 It will keep cracks sealed for up to four years.

 All asphalt types require proper maintenance and proactive repair to retain their appearance and overall condition.
 Because of the nature of asphalt ingredients, driveways should be sealed every two to three years to prevent oxidation, loss of flexibility, cracking, and crumbling.
-At Asphalt Kingdom, we recommend the use of coal tar sealer which protects the bitumen from oxidizing, becoming brittle, and cracking.
+At Asphalt Kingdom, we recommend the use of asphalt emulsion sealer which protects the bitumen from oxidizing, becoming brittle, and cracking.
 It is easy to apply with either a spray system or a squeegee and dries quickly in three to four hours.

 Whether you have a driveway or a parking lot for your business, sealcoating asphalt should be a priority.